Guide to Drum Hardware

 When it comes to drum hardware, you'll want to keep them uniform across both the brand and price.
 This is because you want them to all function in the same manner, and look the same in terms of appearance.
 Mismatched hardware can not only be detrimental to your performances, it can make your setup look a little less impressive as well!

-About Clamps, Arms & Accessories
+About clamps, arms & Accessories

 Clamps; arms; risers; cables; base plates; bass drum claws; clutches; and everything in between.
 You'll never know what small replacement (or additional) piece of hardware you're going to need.
 Whether its a clamp to attach a cowbell to your bass drum, a chain for your pedal, or a new boom arm, we've got every hardware eventuality covered.